CindyKiran/todo-eleven/README.md

 # To Do Application Eleven
-For their job application procedure I had to build a "to do web app" with Java as backend language.
+For their job application procedure I had to build a *To Do web app* with Java as backend language and should be able to:
+* display all created tasks
+* create a new task
+* update existing task, including the status if task is done or not
+* deleting a task

-For this project I've chosen for Angular as frontend, backed up by MySql server
+For this project I've chosen for Angular as frontend, backed up by MySql server.

 ## Requirements
 To run this app you need: